 Communication: Communicate and clarify your goals and objectives to your officers.
 Listen to your officers.
 Keep the lieutenant apprised of your actions that may affect the agency.
 Document, document and then document!

 Guardian at the gate: Your priority is to do what is best for the organization and your unit.
 Your perspective will change to a broader view of the department, and what your role is.
 It is this: You are now the “guardian at the gate” and are there to protect the organization, as well as the people you are supervising.

-Managing meetings: One of the first roles you have is of a meeting manager.
+Managing meetings: One of the first roles you have is as a meeting manager.
 Briefings or “musters” are meetings.
 As an officer, all you had to do was sit in the briefing and listen to the sergeant's direction.
 You may not have realized the skill set in managing any type of meeting.
-They require an agenda, creating assignments, schedules, rosters and are on a limited time constraint.
-A good sergeant sets the direction, the goals, and clarifies the mission of the unit virtually every day in a squad briefing.
+They require an agenda, creating assignments, schedules and rosters, all on a limited time constraint.
+A good sergeant sets the direction and the goals and clarifies the mission of the unit virtually every day in a squad briefing.
 It is a skill that must be mastered as a good supervisor.

 Decision-making: From the first day as a new sergeant, you’ll start making decisions that will affect your unit and the department.
 Be decisive, given the information you have, as you don’t want to appear “indecisive.”
 If you do not have the answer, it is OK to say so, and look up the answer.
 Say, “Let me get back to you on that.”

 Problem solver: You have to be able to plan and schedule your time as much as possible, and not just react to the “newest” problem.
 Set priorities, deadlines and follow up.
 Be willing to seek advice, consider alternatives, and refer to the department’s policies and procedures.
 Learn to delegate issues to others.
 In some cases, you may turn the situation around and use it as a learning experience to help develop your subordinates’ skills.